Liev Schreiber: 1992–2004: Early work and breakthrough

-Schreiber joined the cast on January 18, 2007, and shot a four-episode arc.
-He appeared in the Broadway revival of Eric Bogosian's Talk Radio.
+From June to July 2006, he played the title role in Macbeth opposite Jennifer Ehle at the Delacorte Theater.
+Variety critic David Rooney praised his performance, writing: "The complexities behind Macbeth's surrender to evil and to overpowering destiny are compellingly embodied in Schreiber's contained performance".
+He appeared in the Broadway revival of Eric Bogosian's Talk Radio, portraying shock jock Barry Champlain.
 The show began previews at the Longacre Theatre on February 15, 2007, in preparation for its March opening.
-On May 11, 2007, he won the Drama League Award for distinguished performance for his portrayal of shock jock "Barry Champlain" in Talk Radio, and has received Tony, Drama Desk, and Outer Critics Circle Award nominations for the role.
+On May 11, 2007, he won the Drama League Award for distinguished performance in Talk Radio, and has received Tony, Drama Desk, and Outer Critics Circle Award nominations for the role.
 The New York Times Ben Brantley called his performance "the most lacerating portrait of a human meltdown this side of a Francis Bacon painting."
-Schreiber played the womanizing Lotario Thurgot in Mike Newell's screen adaptation of Love in the Time of Cholera, released in 2007.
+Schreiber played the womanizing Lotario Thurgot in Mike Newell's 2007 screen adaptation of Love in the Time of Cholera,.
 In a January 2007 interview, Schreiber mentioned that he was working on a screenplay.
 Late in 2008, Schreiber portrayed Jewish resistance fighter Zus Bielski in the film Defiance, alongside Daniel Craig.
-In 2009, Schreiber played the mutant supervillain Victor Creed in the Marvel Comics film X-Men Origins: Wolverine, released on May 1, 2009.
-In March 2010, he was interested in returning for Scream 4, portraying Cotton Weary a fourth time (the film was subsequently made without his involvement).
+In 2009, Schreiber played the mutant supervillain Victor Creed in the Marvel Comics film X-Men Origins: Wolverine.

-In 2010, he returned to Broadway in A View from the Bridge for which he received a Tony nomination for Best Leading Actor in a Play.
-Schreiber narrates Superheroes: A Never-Ending Battle, a three-hour documentary that premiered on PBS in October 2013.